suhailphotos/Incept/README.md

 ## Folder Structure

-CodeNest generates clean and consistent folder structures tailored to your projects and courses.
+BootStrapX generates clean and consistent folder structures tailored to your projects and courses.
 Here's an example for a course:

 ```
 {course_name}/